 Mitigating Adversarial Effects Through Randomization

-Abstract:Convolutional neural networks have demonstrated their powerful ability on various tasks in recent years.
+Abstract:Convolutional neural networks have demonstrated high accuracy on various tasks in recent years.
 However, they are extremely vulnerable to adversarial examples.
-I.e., clean images, with imperceptible perturbations added, can easily cause convolutional neural networks to fail.
-In this paper, we propose to utilize randomization to mitigate adversarial effects.
+For example, imperceptible perturbations added to clean images can cause convolutional neural networks to fail.
+In this paper, we propose to utilize randomization at inference time to mitigate adversarial effects.
 Specifically, we use two randomization operations: random resizing, which resizes the input images to a random size, and random padding, which pads zeros around the input images in a random manner.
 Extensive experiments demonstrate that the proposed randomization method is very effective at defending against both single-step and iterative attacks.
-Our method also enjoys the following advantages: 1) no additional training or fine-tuning, 2) very few additional computations, 3) compatible with other adversarial defense methods.
-By combining the proposed randomization method with an adversarially trained model, it get a normalized score of 0.924 (ranked No.2 among 107 defense teams) in the NIPS 2017 adversarial examples defense challenge, which is far better than using adversarial training alone with a normalized score of 0.773 (ranked No.56).
+Our method provides the following advantages: 1) no additional training or fine-tuning, 2) very few additional computations, 3) compatible with other adversarial defense methods.
+By combining the proposed randomization method with an adversarially trained model, it achieves a normalized score of 0.924 (ranked No.2 among 107 defense teams) in the NIPS 2017 adversarial examples defense challenge, which is far better than using adversarial training alone with a normalized score of 0.773 (ranked No.56).
 The code is public available at https://github.com/cihangxie/NIPS2017_adv_challenge_defense.

 Enter your feedback below and we'll get back to you as soon as possible.